 |10.75.176.0||10.75.176.1 - 10.75.191.254||10.75.191.255|

 |10.75.224.0||10.75.224.1 - 10.75.239.254||10.75.239.255|

 IPv6 Subnet Calculator

-A subnet is division of an IP network (internet protocol suite), where an IP network is a set of communications protocols used on the Internet and other similar networks.
+A subnet is a division of an IP network (internet protocol suite), where an IP network is a set of communications protocols used on the Internet and other similar networks.
 It is commonly known as TCP/IP (Transmission Control Protocol/Internet Protocol).

 The act of dividing a network into at least two separate networks is called subnetting, and routers are devices that allow traffic exchange between subnetworks, serving as a physical boundary.
 IPv4 is the most common network addressing architecture used, though the use of IPv6 has been growing since 2006.

 An IP address is comprised of a network number (routing prefix) and a rest field (host identifier).
 A rest field is an identifier that is specific to a given host or network interface.
-A routing prefix is often expressed using Classless Inter-Domain Routing (CIDR) notation for both IPv4 and IPV6.
+A routing prefix is often expressed using Classless Inter-Domain Routing (CIDR) notation for both IPv4 and IPv6.
 CIDR is a method used to create unique identifiers for networks, as well as individual devices.
-For IPv4, networks can also be characterized using a subnet mask, which are sometimes expressed in dot-decimal notation, as shown in the "Subnet" field in the calculator.
-All hosts on a subnetwork have the same network prefix, unlike the host identifier which is a unique local identification.
+For IPv4, networks can also be characterized using a subnet mask, which is sometimes expressed in dot-decimal notation, as shown in the "Subnet" field in the calculator.
+All hosts on a subnetwork have the same network prefix, unlike the host identifier, which is a unique local identification.
 In IPv4, these subnet masks are used to differentiate the network number and host identifier.
 In IPv6, the network prefix performs a similar function as the subnet mask in IPv4, with the prefix length representing the number of bits in the address.